 Put Maps Everywhere

 A child should always have access to maps whether they are hanging on the wall or there is an atlas on the nearest bookshelf.
-My daughter got a globe for her sixth birthday and she spends some of her spare time spinning it and looking at the countries.
+My daughter got a globe for her sixth birthday and she spends some of her spare time spinning it and looking at all of the countries of the world.
 Exposure breeds familiarity and it can also breed curiosity.
 In some cases merely stoking the flames of a child’s innate desire to learn is enough to improve his performance and teach him what he wouldn’t learn otherwise.
 You can sit next to a map and challenge each other to come up with the capital of each state.
 Whoever gets the most capitals correct wins!

 Make Locations Real to Children